llMBQll/OmniLED/docs/user_scripts.md

 ### Event Loop

 The main event loop is actually synchronous, and it groups events into batches that are processed in the interval specified in the [settings](settings.md#update-interval-tick-duration).
-OmniLED will wait for the update interval's duration and put keyboard and application update events into a queue.
-One the wait is done, it will first process the [keyboard events](#keyboards-events), triggering the registered shortcuts.
-Then it will process the [application update events](#application-update-events), executing the user scripts.
-If a user script was executed, the returned layout is then rendered and send to the device.
+OmniLED will wait for the update interval's duration and put [keyboard](#keyboards-events) and [application update events](#application-update-events) into a queue.
+One the wait is done, it will first execute all activated event and shortcut callbacks.
+Only then the user scripts are executed returning layouts that are then rendered and sent to the device.

 ### Application Update Events